openhab/openhab-addons/addons/binding/org.openhab.binding.solaredge/README.md

 See also `meterInstalled`. (default = false)

 - **meterInstalled** (optional)
-can be set to true for setups that contain a SolarEdge modbus meter integrated (see here: https://www.solaredge.com/products/pv-monitoring/accessories/css-wattnode-modbus-meter ).
+can be set to true for setups that contain a SolarEdge modbus meter integrated [here](https://www.solaredge.com/products/pv-monitoring/accessories/css-wattnode-modbus-meter).
 A meter allows more detailed data retrieval.
 Set this to true when using token retrieved from browser in `tokenOrApiKey`.
 See also `usePrivateApi`. (default = false)